Junction4Nako/Junction4Nako.github.io/_pages/about.md

 - "Rethinking Research Direction Selection in Your Graduate Career", *in YSSNLP 2024, Student Seminar*.

 # 💻 Internships
+- *2025.05 - Now*, intern of T-Star Lab at Taobao & Tmall Group of Alibaba, Beijing, China.
+  - T-Star Lab is a premier internship program for top talent within the Taobao & Tmall Group.
+  - We explore a novel adaptive visual reasoning paradigm, Mixture-of-Visual-Thoughts.
+  - By unifying different reasoning modes within a single model and guiding it to adaptively select the appropriate mode based on the questions, our AdaVaR model achieves consistent improvement across various domains.
 - *2021.09 - 2022.09*, intern of CV algorithm engineer at ByteDance E-Commerce Group, Shanghai, China.
   - We construct a vision-language pre-trained model to encode video representations for Douyin Shop.
   - Our model is applied to perform video rating and recommendation, ultimately helping to improve content moderation, distribution efficiency, and recommendation click-through rates.